Painting isn’t about control or perfection —

 Moments That Open Us

-This blog began with something simple: the idea that animals can open something in us.
-Something real.
-Something deeply human.
+This all began with a simple idea: that animals have this unique power to open something in us.
+Something real, and deeply human.

-Over time, I’ve realised that even a quiet moment with an animal can shift something inside me.
-A gentle surrender.
-A letting go of what I think I know.
-A seeing more clearly.
-A being in the world a little differently.
+Over time, I’ve realised that even a tiny, quiet moment with an animal can shift my internal tectonic plates.
+It’s a gentle surrender—a letting go of what I think I know so I can see the world a little differently.

 Painting from Presence

-When I spend time with animals in sanctuary settings, something shifts.
-Something I don’t always have words for.
-But I feel it.
-And somehow, it finds its way onto the canvas.
+When I spend time with animals in a sanctuary, something shifts in my gut.
+I don’t always have the words for it, but I feel it deeply.

 An Invitation

-If my paintings stir an emotional response in you, that amazes me.
+There is no right or wrong interpretation—just an invitation to feel.
+If my paintings stir something in you, that honestly amazes and humbles me.

 What Matters Most